LinuxForHealth/docs/docs/_sources/tutorials/fhir-r4.rst.txt

 Scoll down and click on the 'FHIR_R4_PATIENT' topic.

 Click 'View Messages', then click 'View Messages' again on the next page.
-You should see the body of the FHIR R4 message you just sent to iDAAS.
+You should see the body of the FHIR R4 message you just sent to Linux for Health.